Pianist-composer Phil Orr improvises a life in music aimed at growing the art, the artists, and the audiences

 © Philip Orr

-Pianist/composer/arranger/conductor/educator Philip Orr is all about music, for himself and for others.
-Guided by a precocious ear through his father’s vast record collection, his mother’s classical piano playing, and the musical variety found on broadcast television of the 1950s–60s, Orr was already an adept whistler and boy soprano at 7 when he began adding weekly studies year-by-year at the Neighborhood Music School in New Haven: piano (William Duffy); oboe (Salvatore Amato); Orff & theory classes; Baroque Orchestra (Grace Feldman); and Classical Orchestra (Michael Mennone).
-From junior high through high school he sequentially taught himself bassoon, SiSATB recorders, SATB saxophones, and double bass, performing in all the school’s ensembles.
-Fairfield, CT music educators Wayne Hiller, Frank Furman, and Ken Dunbar provided quantities of useful guidance and generous leeway for experimentation, from instrumental doubling, to excerpt hearings, to conducting opportunities.
-Extracurricularly, Orr studied cornet and trumpet with Dick Fortino, studied jazz piano & theory with John Mehegan, led his own rehearsal big-band, performed in college and community theater pits, and contributed charts, piano, trumpet and mellophone work to the University of Bridgeport Jazz Ensemble under Neil Slater.
+Pianist/composer/arranger/educator/conductor Philip Orr is all about music.
+Guided by a precocious ear through the broad musical tastes in his household during the 1950s–60s, Orr was already an adept whistler and boy soprano at 7 when he began studies in piano and oboe at the Neighborhood Music School in New Haven.
+From junior high through high school he sequentially taught himself bassoon, recorders, saxophones, and double bass.
+In this same time period Orr studied formally with Dick Fortino (cornet & trumpet) and John Mehegan (jazz piano & theory), led his own rehearsal big-band, performed in college and community theater pits, and contributed charts, piano, and brass work to the University of Bridgeport Jazz Ensemble under Neil Slater.

-Tours of the US, Canada & the Bahamas followed high school immediately, as accompanist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
-A year of composition at Manhattan School of Music (Giampaolo Bracali) and gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis and many other NYC-area jazz players filled in around tours.
+Post-high school, he toured as accompanist and occasional arranger with Gene Hull, Vic Damone, Diane Scanlon, Billy Fellows, and Sandler & Young.
+A year of composition study at Manhattan School of Music (Giampaolo Bracali) and jazz gigs with John Stowell, Bill Bickford, Adam Nussbaum, Linc Chamberland, Art Davis, and other NYC-area players filled in around tours.

-In 1978 Orr began turning his attention to music in churches, serving as keyboardist, choral director, and resident composer for urban and suburban churches in southern Connecticut and New York while maintaining a local freelance career as keyboardist, brass player and arranger/copyist.
+In 1978 Orr began turning his attention to music in churches, serving as music director, and resident composer for churches in Connecticut and New York while maintaining a freelance career as keyboardist, brass player and arranger/copyist.

-In the years since, Orr has navigated a variety of musical paths simultaneously.
-He has served on the faculties of Rider University and Westminster Choir College since 1998, teaching a range of courses—music appreciation, music history, musicianship, music theory, group piano—and conducting the Rider University Choir for the period 2008–2015.
-In 1998 he established Orrganized Sound, a music publishing company, to disseminate his catalog of choral, vocal, instrumental, and jazz works.
-He has served as director of music at Calvary Baptist Church in Hopewell, NJ since 2002.
-He freelances regularly as a keyboardist in jazz, pop, musical theater and cabaret settings, with occasional forays into classical recital repertoire with colleagues.
+Since 1998, Orr has navigated a variety of musical paths simultaneously: faculty member at Rider University/Westminster Choir College (teaching music appreciation, music history, musicianship, music theory, group piano, and conducting the University Choir 2008-2015); publisher of his choral, vocal, instrumental, and jazz works via Orrganized Sound; Director of Music at Calvary Baptist Church in Hopewell, NJ; and freelance keyboardist in jazz, pop, musical theater and cabaret settings, with occasional forays into classical recital repertoire with colleagues.

-Phil has enjoyed lengthy collaborations with clarinetist/conductor Jerry Rife (Jazz Hymns & Spirituals, 2002-present; Cool Yule Jazz, 2003-2010), composer/reedman Steve Hiltner (Sustainable Jazz Ensemble, 2006-present), and iconic sculptor, J. Seward Johnson (Sing Along With Sculpture, 2013-present).
-He also works frequently with actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
-Since January 2018, Orr has been curating, hosting and periodically performing in the weekly series, Jazz On Broad, introducing well-known and worth-knowing performers to the Mercer County, NJ area and each other.
+Phil has enjoyed lengthy collaborations with clarinetist/conductor Jerry Rife (Jazz Hymns & Spirituals; Cool Yule Jazz), composer/reedman Steve Hiltner (Sustainable Jazz Ensemble), and iconic sculptor, the late J. Seward Johnson (Sing Along With Sculpture at Grounds For Sculpture).
+He performs with his trio, Phil Orr & More, with Michael O’Brien and Sean Dixon, and frequently plugs in with them behind actor Jason Kravits in his one-man comedy improv cabaret, “Off the Top!”
+Since January 2018, Orr has been curator, host, and occasional performer in the weekly Jazz On Broad series, introducing well-known and worth-knowing performers to the central NJ area and each other.

-Orr has been a featured performer on eleven album-length recordings, and his compositions and arrangements have been featured on twelve.
-His choral works have received particular attention through performances by more than 150 church, academic and community choirs in the US, France and the Caribbean, initiating commissions and earning several ASCAPlus Awards and a NJ State Council on the Arts fellowship.
+Orr has featured as a performer on eleven album-length recordings, with compositions and arrangements featured on twelve.
+His choral works have received particular attention through performances by more than 150 church, academic and community choirs in the US, France and the Caribbean, earning him several ASCAPlus Awards and a NJ State Council on the Arts fellowship.

 See also Fast Facts